 Through the Innovative Conservation Agriculture Project, the Allamakee County Soil and Water Conservation will address water quality and soil quality/health concerns in Allamakee County.
 Specifically, the project will support implementation of cover crops and no-till in conjunction with manure application, the conversion of marginal cropland to pasture, and the addition of a small grain crop to a corn-soybean system, preferably with the inclusion of cover crops in the rotation.
 These practices will help to minimize soil erosion and nutrient runoff.
 Through the project, eligible farmers will receive financial assistance to implement conservation practices, and the project will address the need to educate producers and landowners about how different practices affect soil health and long-term productivity.

-National Projects Project Name: Fox River Water Quality Project
+National Project Project Name: Fox River Water Quality Project

 Lead Partner: Davis Soil and Water Conservation District (8 Partners)